Zovia 1 / 50 Side Effects

 Generic Name: ethinyl estradiol / ethynodiol

-Note: This page contains side effects data for the generic drug ethinyl estradiol / ethynodiol.
-It is possible that some of the dosage forms included below may not apply to the brand name Zovia 1 / 50.
+Note: This document contains side effect information about ethinyl estradiol / ethynodiol.
+Some of the dosage forms listed on this page may not apply to the brand name Zovia 1 / 50.

 For the Consumer